Kieran-Hannon/ParallelPriorityQueue/README.md

 ## Performance Comparison:
 We provide a performance comparison script in PerformanceComparison.java.
-If you would like to run it yourself, simply compile this file and execute the resulting runnable, which runs the performance comparison with 1 to 16 threads.
+If you would like to run it yourself, simply compile and execute src/PerformanceComparison.java, which runs the performance comparison with 1 to 16 threads.

 The performance comparison operates in three sequential stages.
 Each stage's work is split among num_threads threads.
 1. Concurrently insert 1,000,000 elements.
 2. Concurrently insert AND delete 1,000,000 elements.
 3. Concurrently delete 1,000,000 elements.

-Results of performance comparison run on kakek.ece.utexas.edu
+Results of performance comparison a 4-core machine:
 ![Results](https://github.com/juanpaez22/ParallelPriorityQueue/blob/master/results/Parallel%20Priority%20Queue%20Results.JPG)